Suradjj/audit-data-analytics-a-topic-modelling-approach/README.md

 -   `descriptive` contains:

-      -   `descriptives_script.R`: This file contains the script that was used to calculate descriptive statistics.
+      -   `descriptive_script.R`: This file contains the script that was used to generate descriptive statistics.

 -   `latent_dirichlet_allocation` contains: